serisman/Padauk/examples/blink/README.md

 This is the obligatory blink example that can be useful to prove that we know how to:
 - Compile code
 - Program the MCU
-- Set and Calibrate the operating frequency of the MCU
+- Set and calibrate the operating frequency of the MCU
 - Work with timer interrupts
 - Work with digital inputs and outputs

 ### Assumptions:
 - Tested to work with PFS173 and PFS154.
 Probably will also work with other MCUs as the code is fairly generic.
-- LEDs are connected between pins PA3, PA4, and PA6 on one side and VDD on the other side (i.e. MCU pins sink current through the LEDs)
+- LEDs are connected between pins PA3, PA4, and PA6 on one side and VDD on the other side (i.e. MCU pins sink current through the LEDs).
-- A Button is connected between pin PA5 and GND
+- A Button is connected between pin PA5 and GND.

 ### Features:
 - Uses hardware Timer16 to generate an interrupt every quarter second or so.